jyu72/ecg-ml/README.md

 ## Usage and Examples

 The following is a guide to using the provided libraries to train and test CNN models and to make and visualize predictions using these models.
+We will perform our analysis on **premature ventricular contractions** (PVCs), a type of abnormal heart beat.

 ### Training
 The following code segment trains a 2-dimensional CNN on the first 10800 samples (equivalent to 30 seconds) of ECG Record 119 (```119.dat```), using its Annotation file (```119.atr```), both of which can be downloaded from the [MIT-BIH Arrhythmia Database](https://www.physionet.org/physiobank/database/mitdb/) mentioned previously.
 We have opted to detect PVCs (```'V'```).